 Abstaining from sleep for longer periods may cause intense psychological changes such as loss of memory, irritability, hallucination and even schizophrenic manifestations.
-Sleep is the indispensable condition to the recuperation of energy.
+Sleep is the indispensable condition to the healing of energy.
+Sleeping pills are no remedy for sleeplessness.
+They are habit-forming and become less effective when taken continuously.

 There are many theories about good and bad sleeping positions.
 Practically everyone changes positions several times during sleep.
 For proper sleep, however, one should not sleep on one’s back but on the side with one or both legs brought well up and the head and the shoulder slightly forward.
-Sleeping pills are no remedy for sleeplessness.
-They are habit-forming and become less effective when taken continuously.

 Sleeping well is an art.
 It needs an ideal blend of healthy habits and control of mind.
 A clean body and mind, relaxed mood, physical exercises and perfect dietary control are some of the basic sleep-inducing methods.
 Some of them are as follows: